raspberrypilearning/butterfly-garden/en/step_4.md

 ## Add a small butterfly
+Now you're going to add a small butterfly that flies at a different angle and flies 'behind' the other butterflies.

+--- task ---
 Duplicate Butterfly 2 to create Butterfly 3.

+--- /task ---

+--- task ---

-Use what you have learned to make this butterfly different to the others.
+Change the colour of this butterfly so that it looks different to the others.

+--- /task ---

 --- task ---
 Make your butterfly fly in a different direction.
 What happens if you choose a negative number?